Wapiya/PSH-AdminToolBox/README.md

 ## Modules
 Those scripts I needed most got wrapped in a 'function' and stored in my 'module' so the are small building blocks in an modular working 'AdminToolbox'.
+#### Convert-DN
+Often was bored dealing with 'distinguished names' to extract information from it (like OU where user is located..why is there no value directly for that).
+This one is the answer to extract the info I needed most
+#### Convert-SpecialChars
+During my progress creating scripts for 'sync object from VMware hypervisor to Active Directory' I needed this to clear chars for using in setting the descrition of computerobjects afterwards
+#### Convert-Umlaut
+During my progress creating a script for 'user creation automation' this one get handy to remove/treat specials chars used in german surname/givennmae which can´t be used in a samaccountname or something similar - currently I think we in Germany are the only ones translating a 'ü' to 'ue' for example
+##### Convert-UmlautCyrillic
+During my progress creating a script for 'user creation automation' this one get handy to remove/treat specials chars used in surname/givennmae which can´t be used in a samaccountname or something similar

 ### Support me a bit :-)
 If you buy me a coffe you not just support my 'daily fuel' to keep my brain running smooth, but you also motivate me to further improve my work.